energicryptocurrency/gen2-explorer/README.md

     npm stop

-### Syncing databases with the blockchain

-sync.js (located in scripts/) is used for updating the local databases.
-This script must be called from the explorers root directory.

-    Usage: node scripts/sync.js [database] [mode]

-    database: (required)
-    index [mode] Main index: coin info/stats, transactions & addresses market       Market data: summaries, orderbooks, trade history & chartdata

-    mode: (required for index database only)
-    update       Updates index from last sync to current block check        checks index for (and adds) any missing transactions/addresses reindex      Clears index then resyncs from genesis to current block

-    notes:
-    * 'current block' is the latest created block when script is executed.
-    * The market database only supports (& defaults to) reindex mode.
-    * If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.

-*It is recommended to have this script launched via a cronjob at 1+ min intervals.*

-**crontab**

-*Example crontab; update index every minute and market data every 2 minutes*

-    */1 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js index update > /dev/null 2>&1
-    */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
-    */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

-### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
-The wallet must be running with atleast the following flags

-    -daemon -txindex

-### Donate

-    BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
-    JBS: JZp9893FMmrm1681bDuJBU7c6w11kyEY7D

-### Known Issues
+## 2.2 Known Issues

+### 2.2.1 sync.js

-**script is already running.**
+#### 2.2.1.1 Script is already running..

 If you receive this message when launching the sync script either a) a sync is currently in progress, or b) a previous sync was killed before it completed.
-If you are certian a sync is not in progress remove the index.pid from the tmp folder in the explorer root directory.
+If you are certain a sync is not in progress, you can remove the index.pid from the `tmp/` folder in the `Energi Explorer` root directory.

-    rm tmp/index.pid

-**exceeding stack size**

-    RangeError: Maximum call stack size exceeded
+#### 2.2.1.2 RangeError: Maximum call stack size exceeded

 Nodes default stack size may be too small to index addresses with many tx's.
-If you experience the above error while running sync.js the stack size needs to be increased.
+If you experience the above error while running `sync.js`, the stack size needs to be increased.

-To determine the default setting run
+To determine the default setting run:

     node --v8-options | grep -B0 -A1 stack_size

-To run sync.js with a larger stack size launch with
+To run `sync.js` with a larger stack size launch with:

     node --stack-size=[SIZE] scripts/sync.js index update

-Where [SIZE] is an integer higher than the default.
+where `[SIZE]` is an integer higher than the default.

-*note: SIZE will depend on which blockchain you are using, you may need to play around a bit to find an optimal setting*

-### License
+# 3. License

 Copyright (c) 2015, Iquidus Technology
 Copyright (c) 2015, Luke Williams